 The Metadata 2020 Librarian Community Group seeks to conduct a workshop to narrow in on insights from serials metadata experts to:

-1. Better understand the current state of serials metadata 2.
-Consider the flow of serials metadata between publishers, libraries, repositories and service providers, and how it could be improved 3.
-List the roadblocks that prevent smooth transition of serials metadata from one place to another 4.
-Develop recommendations for the groups within Metadata 2020 to consider (Library Group, Funder Group, Researchers Group, Publishers Group, Service Provider Group and Data Publishers/Repositories Group)
+4. Develop recommendations for the groups within Metadata 2020 to consider (Library Group, Funder Group, Researchers Group, Publishers Group, Service Provider Group and Data Publishers/Repositories Group)

 This session will use a roundtable and group discussion format, and will deliver a set of roadblocks and recommendations for improvement for Metadata 2020 to use in their goal of creating best metadata practices across the scholarly communications/research lifecycles.